Temple Owls: Basketball

 Andy McGovern, who was Temple's first full-time women's basketball coach, produced the Owls' first winning season of the modern era with a 14–10 mark in the 1979–80 season.
 Prior to the 1980–81 season, Temple named Linda MacDonald as its second full-time head coach and began the process of national recruiting and scheduling.
 By the 1988–89 season, MacDonald had produced the Owls' first team to qualify for the NCAA Tournament.
-In the 1983–84 campaign, Marilyn Stephens was named to the Kodak All-America team.

 From 1999 to 2008, the Temple Owls women's basketball team was guided by head coach and three-time Olympic Gold Medalist, Dawn Staley.
 Under Staley's leadership, Temple earned six NCAA Appearances (2002, 2004, 2005, 2006, 2007, and 2008).

 Staley was named the head coach for the University of South Carolina on May 7, 2008.
 She was succeeded by Tonya Cardoza, a former assistant coach from the University of Connecticut.
 As an assistant coach at UConn, Cardoza helped lead the Huskies to five National Championships (1995, 2000, 2002, 2003, 2004).
 Cardoza was introduced as the head coach for the Temple Owls on July 1, 2008.

 In 2005, by winning 25 straight games, a #15 national ranking and a trip to the NCAA second round for just the second time in school history, Temple Women's Basketball also upholds the reputation of Temple athletics.
 Women's Basketball coach Dawn Staley was the 2004 Atlantic 10 Coach of the Year, has won 74 games in her first four seasons, captured Temple's only two conference championships and earned three postseason bids.
 In the summer of 2004 she captured her third Olympic Gold Medal, playing for Team USA in the 2004 Games in Athens, Greece and was selected as the United States flag bearer for the opening ceremonies.